nidhiwason28-pixel/Returns_Management/README.md

-# Returns_Management
+# Returns Management &amp; Refund Calculation Module
-Returns Management &amp; Refund Calculation Module Summary
+Summary

 Designed and developed a complete Returns Management system for a U.S. market e-commerce platform operating on a consultant-driven sales model (similar to Amway).
 The work included building an end-to-end returns flow, refund calculation logic, and a frontend returns dashboard.